 Climate change, globalisation and the desire for industries that are more sustainable are the main drivers for changing operations in the Polar Regions.
 These changing and increasing operations involve and affect many different stakeholders in different ways.
 In the resource extraction industry, it is common practice to conduct an impact assessment (IA).
-Traditionally the impact assessment is carried out to assess the environmental consequences of the operation, but nowadays the social aspects of the impact assessments are considered as well.
-In several Arctic countries conducting a social impact assessment is now mandatory or at least common practice.
+Traditionally the impact assessment is carried out to assess the environmental consequences of the operation, but nowadays the social aspects of the impact assessment is now mandatory or at least common practice.